Fylhan/qompoter/docs/FAQ.md

 Can I use Qompoter in production?
 ---------------------

-The Qompoter project has started at the end of 2014 and reached version 0.2 in the end of 2016.
+The Qompoter project has started at the end of 2014, reached version 0.2 in the end of 2016. and 0.3 in the middle of 2017.
 This is still a young project with some known bugs, however the main command line options and "qompoter.json" structure should not change a lot in the future and stay stable.
-I have a small amount of time to improve this tool, but I have it several time a week which allow me to fix things quite quickly, and to improve stuff step by step.
+I have a small amount of time to improve this tool, but I have it several time a week which allows me to fix things quite quickly, and to improve stuff step by step.

 Today, Qompoter is used in production by a small team, it really ease the sharing and repetability of the build between several people.
 It is up to you!
 Please, share your experience.